The following is a letter addressed to the troll who called me a racial slur on Twitter.

 But who are you?

-Are you a teenage virgin who spends his days playing video games in his mother’s basement, whining on reddit forums about how feminism has made it impossible for you to get a date and affirmative action has made it impossible for you to get a job?
+Are you a thirtysomething virgin who spends his days playing video games in his mother’s basement, whining on reddit forums about how feminism has made it impossible for you to get a date and affirmative action has made it impossible for you to get a job?

 Or perhaps you’re an angry old man who lives in a palatial mansion in some desert on the other side of the world, spending his days lashing out at complete strangers for differences in creed?